 With vibrant streets full of classic 50s cars, neon-lit signs, and antique radios and appliances, travelling to Cuba is like a romantic voyage into the past.
-But Cuba is changing: new rules have opened the country up to tourism like never before, and you’ll be able to experience all kinds of innovations – from new luxury beach resorts to fantastic new restaurants and bars.
+But Cuba is changing – new rules have opened the country up to tourism like never before.
+You’ll be able to experience all kinds of innovations, from new luxury beach resorts to fantastic new restaurants and bars.

 Do I need travel insurance for Cuba?

-If you’re planning a holiday in Cuba, it’s absolutely essential to have travel insurance before you set off – if you can’t prove that you’re insured, you’ll be refused entry into the county.
+If you’re planning a holiday in Cuba, it’s essential to have travel insurance before you set off.
+If you can’t prove that you’re insured, you’ll be refused entry into the country.

-It’s not just a legal requirement, though – being insured means that you’re protected against many common travel problems while on your trip.
-For instance, travel insurance can cover you against illness, accidents, lost baggage and theft while you’re on your Cuban getaway.
+It’s not just a legal requirement.
+Being insured means that you’re protected against many common travel problems while on your trip.
+Travel insurance can cover you against illness, accidents, lost baggage, and theft while you’re on your Cuban getaway.

-Travel insurance also means you’ll be able to reclaim your costs if you have to cancel or cut short your trip in an emergency – so you can relax and enjoy your holiday.
+Travel insurance also means you’ll be able to reclaim your costs if you have to cancel or cut short your trip in an emergency.

 What type of travel insurance do I need for Cuba?